Rock1965/nano11uxx/README.md

 v1.0.2 released 13th March 2014 <br/>
 	Features:<br/>
-		1. When host APP crash or other, the BLE will lock in a connection loop.
-This version add a Watchdog feature on a BLE connection, the watchdog will force to disconnect a invalid connection.<br/>
+	1. When host APP crash or other, the BLE will lock in a connection loop.<br/>
+	   This version add a Watchdog feature on a BLE connection, <br/>
+	   the watchdog will force to disconnect a invalid connection.<br/>
 	2. We provide a offline manual in the "doc" folder for reference.<br/>

 	Details:
 	1. Add "doc" folder in "/uCXpresso.BLE" framework.<br/>